diku-dk/futhark/docs/man/futhark-literate.rst

 * ``$loadimg "file"`` reads an image from the given file and returns it as a row-major ``[][]u32`` array with each pixel encoded as ARGB.

+* ``$loaddata "file"`` reads a dataset from the given file.
+When the file contains a singular value, it is returned as value.
+Otherwise, a tuple of values is returned, which should be destructured before use.
+For example:
+  ``let (a, b) = $loaddata "foo.in" in bar a b``.

 SAFETY
 ======